 Solution #1: Build and Capitalize on a Shared Sense of Purpose

-This first solution, creating a “shared sense of purpose,” is too theoretical, unless the organization is a nonprofit (and is truly mission-driven) or leadership is single-minded in their which is why I take issue with them.
-That is, they don’t address the fundamental problems they’ve outlined earlier: that fundamentally, the different generations don’t respect each other’s differing perspectives and viewpoints.
+This first solution, creating a “shared sense of purpose,” is too theoretical, unless the organization is a nonprofit (and is truly mission-driven) or leadership is single-minded in their vision, which is why I take issue with them.
+That is, they don’t address the fundamental problems they’ve outlined earlier: that, fundamentally, the different generations don’t respect each other’s differing perspectives and viewpoints.

 It seems that the authors believe that a shares sense of purpose will make the other issues evaporate.
 They’ve fallen into the trap of thinking everyone is in the same foxhole (to use a war analogy) and that, if we just give everyone a country to fight for, they’ll all unite and come out with guns blazing in the right direction.